-8.2.4 Double Bus Fault Reset
+8.2.4 HALT Reset

-When the DBF bit in the RSR is set, the most recent reset was caused by a double bus fault detected by the system protection module.
+When the HLT bit in the RSR is set, the most recent reset was caused by the halt monitor in the system protection module.
+This type of reset results when the HME (halt monitor enable) bit in the SYPCR is set and the halt monitor detects assertion of HALT on the internal bus (caused by a double bus fault).
 This type of reset is asynchronous.

-8.2.5 Loss of Clock Reset
+8.2.5 Loss-of-Clock Reset

-When the LOC bit in the RSR is set, the most recent reset was caused by a loss of clock reference signal.
-This reset condition can exist only if the RSTEN bit in the synthesizer control register (SYNCR) is set and the VCO is being used.
+When the LOC bit in the RSR is set, the most recent reset was caused by the loss of a clock signal.
+This reset condition can exist only if the RSTEN bit in the synthesizer control register (SYNCR) is set and the LOSCD bit is cleared.
 This type of reset is synchronous.